guidepup/virtual-screen-reader/README.md

 ## Intro

 A11y static analysis tools [only cover 25% of WCAG](https://karlgroves.com/web-accessibility-testing-what-can-be-tested-and-how/) and don't assure on the quality of the user experience for screen reader users.
-This means teams need to perform lots of manual tests with multiple screen readers to ensure great UX which can take a lot of time... **not anymore!**
+This means teams need to perform lots of manual tests with multiple screen readers to ensure great UX which can take a lot of time...

-With Virtual Screen Reader you can automate your screen reader unit test workflows the same you as would for mouse or keyboard based scenarios, no sweat!
+This package aims to supplement your testing by enabling you to automate a virtual screen reader for unit test workflows the same you as would for mouse or keyboard based scenarios, no sweat!

+> Note: This package should not replace your manual screen reader testing, there is no substitute for testing with real screen readers and with real users.

+If you are looking to automate real screen readers, check out the [`@guidepup/guidepup`](https://github.com/guidepup/guidepup/) package.

 ## Features

-- **Mirrors Real User Experience** - assert on what users really do and hear when using screen readers.
+- **Mirrors Screen Reader Experience** - simulate and assert on what users would do and hear when using screen readers.
 - **Test Framework Agnostic** - run with Jest, with Playwright, as an independent script, no vendor lock-in.
 - **UI Framework Agnostic** - want to use React, Vue, Solid, Svelte, etc.?
 All good here!
 Works with any UI framework, and plays nicely with the [Testing Library](https://testing-library.com/) suite.
 - **Fast Feedback** - avoid the cumbersome overhead of running an e2e test with a running screen reader by running virtually over the provided DOM.